Whole Wheat Banana Pancakes

 There are a few important notes about this pancake recipe that are so important to their texture and taste.

-Serve the pancakes plain with sliced bananas on top, or with a drizzle of pure maple syrup, homemade peanut butter, jam, a drizzle of honey, strawberry Greek yogurt (so good), apple butter, or this amazing stuff that tastes like a dream come true.
+Serve the pancakes plain with sliced bananas on top, or with a drizzle of pure maple syrup, homemade peanut butter, jam, a drizzle of honey, strawberry Greek yogurt (so good), apple butter, etc.

 So if you’re looking for a fresh, healthy start to 2014 – this is your recipe!
 You’ll absolutely feel indulgent, but all you are eating is wholesome, good-for-you ingredients in pancake form.